1929 poster for the film by the Stenberg brothers

 Other scenes with the Interview

-[00:08:38] On the railway tracks (the camera isn’t very clear, and although this is part of the ‘Interview’ sequence it might be an aluminium body – Model L?)
+[00:09:58] On the railway tracks (the camera isn’t very clear, and although this is part of the ‘Interview’ sequence it looks like the aluminium body of the Model L)

-[01:07:37 in Lobster Films restoration] Carrying camera and tripod.
-This is the last camera image in the film which does not appear in the AVG version.
+[01:07:38] Carrying camera and tripod.
+This is the last camera image in the film which is omitted in some versions.

 DEBRIE ‘PARVO’ MODEL K 35MM HAND-CRANKED CINE CAMERA (1924)